GrieferAtWork/KOSmk4/readme.md

 	- Force a full re-build of everything (except for re-formatting the KOS disk image)
 	- Passed by default when selecting `Rebuild kernel` in Visual Studio
 - `--format-error-messages`
-	- Format GCS's and LD's error messages in forms such as `file:line[:column]:...` into the uniform file-and-line format accepted by Visual Studio's `file(line[,column]) : ...` format (allowing you to click such lines within build output)
+	- Format GCC's and LD's error messages in forms such as `file:line[:column]:...` into what is accepted by Visual Studio's `file(line[,column]) : ...` format (allowing you to click such lines within build output)
 	- Passed by default when building was started by pressing CTRL+SHIFT+B in Visual Studio
 - `--`
-	- Join the remainder of the argument into a single string seperated by 1-wide space characters and pass that string into the emulator for use as the kernel commandline
+	- Join the remainder of the argument list into a single string seperated by 1-wide space characters and pass that string into the emulator for use as the kernel commandline
 		- e.g. `deemon magic.dee -- init=/bin/system-test` will run `system-test` after boot instead of `/bin/init`
 - `-n=N`, `--compilers=N` (Defaults to `-n=<number-of-cores-on-your-machine>`)
 	- Set the max number of parallel processes to run during building to `N`